pythonindia/inpycon2021/content/team.md

 - Vaibhav Mishra
 - Vipul Gupta
 - Vishal
-- Vishal VVR
+- Vishal Vijayraghavan
 - Yashwanth Ravula

-This year, we had Chandan Kumar as the chair of the conference with Sayan Choudhary as the emertius chair.
-We also had 2 co-chairs, Kumar Aniruddha and Ritesh ?.
+This year, we had Chandan Kumar as the chair of the conference with Sayan Chowdhury as the emertius chair.
+We also had 2 co-chairs, Kumar Anirudha and Ritesh Agrawal.
 If you too are interested in volunteering for next iteration of PyCon India, then [subscribe to the mailing list](https://mail.python.org/mailman/listinfo/inpycon) and wait for the call for volunteers for 2022 to start.

 <img src="Aarvind will send photo  ">
 It would be good to have surname of folks too.